Conditionally Elicitable Dynamic Risk Measures for Deep Reinforcement Learning: Algorithm

 where $(\weight^{*}, \lambda^{*})$ is any saddle-point of the Lagrangian function of \cref{eq:lastV,eq:otherV} respectively. \end{theorem}

 \begin{proof} We provide a proof for the gradient at the last period -- the gradient for the others periods is obtained in an analogous manner.
-First, recall that using the representation theorem for coherent risk measures \citep{shapiro2014lectures}, the value function at period $\timeidx=\eplength-1$ in \cref{eq:lastV} can be written as
+First, recall that using the representation theorem for coherent risk measures (see Theorem 6.4 of \cite{shapiro2014lectures}), the value function at period $\timeidx=\eplength$ in \cref{eq:lastV} can be written as

 where the set $\Uu$ is the (convex) risk envelope